|First week in November 2017

 of an Award.

-4.2 The Trustees will ensure that the requirements
+4.2 The Trustees are to ensure that the requirements

 as to regularity of Awards is maintained.